 North side of Highway 52 in San Diego County next to between Lakeside and Mission Trails Regional Park.
 What was once a pristine stand of chamise chaparral is now being type-converted to non-native, weedy grassland.
 The 2003 Cedar fire probably sealed much of the area's fate.

 Also see our Desert Fires page for details concerning type-conversion in desert ecosystems.

-2. Nearly the entire chaparral and coastal sage scrub ecosystem that once existed here has been eliminated and replaced by non-native weeds.
+1. Nearly the entire chaparral and coastal sage scrub ecosystem that once existed here has been eliminated and replaced by non-native weeds.
 The Witch fire swept through this area in 2007.
 Photo taken a year later.
 Location: Clevenger Canyon along State Highway 78 between Escondido and Ramona.

-3. Remnants of chaparral are struggling to recover, surrounded by non-native weeds.
+2. Remnants of chaparral are struggling to recover, surrounded by non-native weeds.
 Closely examine the area in the center of the photo where the shrubs are resprouting after the 2007 Witch Creek Fire.
 Notice there are few weeds in this area.
 The absence of weeds can be attributed to the intense heat released when the chaparral burned here.
 The heat eliminated any non-native weed seeds that may have been present.
 This is why hot, intense fires are beneficial in chaparral ecosystems.
-Location: a north facing slope in Clevenger Canyon (also see photo #2 above).
+Location: a north facing slope in Clevenger Canyon (also see photo #1 above).

-4. Box Springs Mountains, Riverside County.
+3. Box Springs Mountains, Riverside County.
 Excessive fires have eliminated native shrublands in these mountains and replaced them with an ugly coating of invasive weeds.
 Scenes dominated by weeds and concrete are becoming more frequent as poor land use policies continue to encourage habitat loss.

 4. The wastelands along State Highway 60 in Riverside County.
 All that is left of the rich sage scrub and chaparral ecosystems that once decorated these hills are isolated clumps of sugarbush surrounded by a sea of invasive weeds.
 Fires often burn here every year because annual weeds create highly flammable "fine" fuels.

-6. The impacts of destroying native shrubland ecosystems and replacing them with weeds go beyond just the visual loss of nature.
+5. The impacts of destroying native shrubland ecosystems and replacing them with weeds go beyond just the visual loss of nature.
 Notice the slumping of the hillside on the right hand side of this photo.
 With the removal of native plant species that provide vital watershed protection via deep roots and vegetative cover, massive amounts of erosion can take place.
 This loss of watershed also causes drastic reductions in the underground water table since most of the rain water runs off instead of slowly filtering into the ground.
 Photo taken on US Highway 101 near Lompoc.

-7. Cattle trails and the ghost of overgrazing and overburning past.
+6. Cattle trails and the ghost of overgrazing and overburning past.
 The few oaks left on this hill were likely surrounded by a rich carpet of sage and chamise prior to the introduction of abusive land management practices.
 Near Buellton, California.
 Note chaparral covered hillside in the background and cattle trails on hill to the right.
 We obviously need to provide grazing land for livestock, however, we also need to acknowledge the damage grazing and excessive fires can have on the landscape and prevent such damage from spreading into healthy ecosystems.

-8. Type conversion in the Trabuco Ranger District of the Cleveland National Forest.
+7. Type conversion in the Trabuco Ranger District of the Cleveland National Forest.
 This is a fuel break along the ridgeline of the Santa Ana Mountains.
 All native vegetation has been eliminated by crushing and repeated fire.
 The effectiveness of this type of habitat elimination in terms of preventing the spread of wildfires is highly questionable because ridgelines are natural fire breaks themselves.
 However, the natural resource damage is unquestionably significant.